Organic Semiconductor Materials: Challenges and Opportunities

 Roberta Sessoli / University of Florence, Italy

-Andreas Steffen / TU Dresden, Germany
+Andreas Steffen / TU Dortmund, Germany

 Mark Thompson / University of Southern California, USA